conan-io/docs/reference/config_files/artifacts.properties.rst

    custom_header1=Value1
    custom_header2=45
+   build.name=BuildJob

-Artifactory users can use this file to set file properties for the uploaded files.
-The variables should have the prefix ``artifact_property``.
-You can use ``;`` to set multiple values to a property:
+Artifactory users can benefit from this capability to set file properties for the uploaded files.
+If the Artifactory version doesn't support matrix params yet (available since 6.XX) it will use the properties from the file that are prefixed with `artifact_prooperty_`:

 **.conan/artifacts.properties**